 Dragon Naturally Speaking software is the leading commercial product.
 A version for Macs is also available, Dragon Dictate.

 Mindmapping software helps with planning, by presenting information visually.
 There are several free packages, including X-mind.

-Commercial products include Inspiration and Sparkspace.
+Commercial products include Sparkspace.
 Mind View gives the option of converting maps to GANTT charts for project management.